 Why would I need Endodontic Surgery?Generally, a root canal is all that is needed to save teeth with injured pulp from extraction.
-Occasionally, this non-surgical procedure will not be sufficient to heal the tooth and your endodontist will recommend surgery.
+Occasionally, this non-surgical procedure will not be sufficient to heal the tooth, and your endodontist will recommend surgery.
 Endodontic surgery can be used to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
-Damaged root surfaces or the surrounding bone may also be treated with this procedure.
-The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.
+This procedure may also treat damaged root surfaces or the surrounding bone.
+An apicoectomy or root-end resection is the most common surgery to save damaged teeth.

 What is an Apicoectomy?

 An incision is made in the gum tissue to expose the bone and surrounding inflamed tissue.
 The damaged tissue is removed along with the end of the root tip.
 A root-end filling is placed to prevent reinfection of the root, and the gum is sutured.
 The bone naturally heals around the root over a period of months restoring full function.

 Following the procedure, discomfort or slight swelling may occur while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, appropriate pain medication will be recommended.
 Please call our office if you have pain that does not respond to medication.